micahco/ktz/README.md

 ## Usage

-* Download the required packages: `pip install -r requirements.txt`

-* Edit the `config.ini`

 * Connect your kindle via usb

 * Run the program: `python ktz`

-* The program will then prompt a file explorer dialog where you will select the `My Clippings.txt` file on your kindle
+* The program will then prompt you for the path to the `My Clippings.txt` file on your kindle

 #### Configuration